vargadan/letsencrypt-azure-durable-functions/README.md

-# LetsEncrypt certifiacete autiomaiton with Azure Durable Functions and Azure Key-Vault
+# LetsEncrypt certificate automation with Azure Durable Functions and Azure Key-Vault

 LetsEncrypt certification request automation for Azure DNS and KeyVault with Azure Durable Functions The orchestrated process is the following: